kavyapantrangi/Hospital_Management_System/README.md

+                        The Hospital management system

       The Hospital management system  comprises of mainly three main modules.
-They are Admin Module, Doctor Module, and User Module.
+They are Admin
+Module, Doctor Module, and User Module.
 The Admin module will be responsible for adding the doctor details, viewing patient details, to viewing the Total appointments.
 The Doctor module will be responsible for editing the doctor's details and the total appointments to the doctor.
 The user